QuanEstimation/QuanEstimation/README.md

         julia.install()
     ```
 5. `import QuanEstimation` to load the package.
-6. then run the examples in `quanestimation/examples/` folder and play around.
+6. then run the examples in `quanestimation/examples/` folder and have fun.

 ## Installation
 Run the command in the terminal to install QuanEstimation: